AtomicBillyGruff/Automating-Deployment-of-ELK-stack-within-Microsoft-Azure/README.md

 - creating a new network within the same reource group.
 - making a vm with a lot of memory
 - also note that static ip's are important when leaving your nsg's rules in tact.
-If you are managing your cost by stopping the machines, and if your host machine doesn't have a static public ip address, you may find yourself udating your rules frequently.
+If you are managing your cost by stopping the machines, and if your host machine doesn't have a static public ip address, you may find yourself updating your rules frequently.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|